Tsagania/Tsagania/README.md

 - 👋 Hi, I’m @Tsagania or (m)aria tsaganidou
 - 🌱 Here's a site I built voluntarily: https://pirouetadance.gr (I also am a dancer)
+- 📫 I like messing around with speadsheets and formulas (I have uploaded an according repository)
-- 💞️ I have a Coursera Specialization on Data Analysis (projects are coming)
+- 💞️ I have a Coursera Specialization on Data Analysis
-- 📫 I really like Machine Learning and Software Developing with Python, I am not even sure which one I like better
+- 📫 I really like Machine Learning and Software Developing with Python, I am not yet sure which one I like better

 <!---
 Tsagania/Tsagania is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.